edujacobi/cross-roads-games/Cross Roads Reborn/Privacy Policy.md

 ﻿# PRIVACY POLICY

-Last updated May 20, 2025
+Last updated August 25, 2024

 This Privacy Notice for Cross Roads Games ("we," "us," or "our"), describes how and why we might access, collect, store, use, and/or share ("process") your personal information when you use our services ("Services"), including when you:

-- Download and use our mobile application (Battle Roosters Arena), or any other application of ours that links to this Privacy Notice
+- Download and use our mobile application (Cross Roads Reborn), or any other application of ours that links to this Privacy Notice

-- Use Battle Roosters Arena.
-Battle Roosters Arena is a game played at the Discord Platform, using a bot.
-It allow users to compete do climb the global ladder to be the best Rooster Trainer.
-It draw inspiration in Pokemon.
+- Use Cross Roads Reborn.
+Cross Roads Reborn is a game played at the Discord Platform, using a bot.
+It allow users to compete do climb the global ladder to be the best player in the fictional city.
+It draw inspiration in Grand Theft Auto and The Crims.

 - Engage with us in other related ways, including any sales, marketing, or events